nats-io/nats-client-functionality-record/adr/ADR-48.md

  * The header holds values like `+1`, `-1` and `-10`, in other words any valid `int64`, if the value fails to parse the message is rejected with an error.
 A value of `0` is valid.
- * When publishing a message to the subject the last value is loaded, the body is parsed, incremented and written into the new message body.
+ * When publishing a message to the subject the last value is loaded by the server receiving the message (so the leader), the body is parsed, incremented and written into the new message body.
 The headers are all preserved.
  * If the addition will overflow a `int64` in either direction the message will be rejected with an error
  * When publishing a message and the previous message do not have a `Nats-Incr` header it means the subject is not a counter, an error is returned to the user and the message is rejected
- * When a message has a `Nats-Rollup` header in addition to a `Nats-Incr` the previous message is loaded, calculation is done and all the history is deleted with the rollup message holding the current total
+ * When a message has a `Nats-Rollup`, `Nats-Expected-Last-Sequence` or `Nats-Expected-Subject-Last-Sequence`, `Nats-Expected-Stream` or `Nats-Expected-Last-Msg-Id` header in addition to a `Nats-Incr` header it should be rejected
  * When a message with the header is received over a Source, that has the configuration setting enabled, processing is done as above otherwise the message is discarded
  * When a message with the header is published to a Stream without the option set the message is rejected with an error